 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å All pupils, irrespective of their ability and/or additional needs, have full access to the curriculum.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All pupils, irrespective of their ability and/or additional needs, have full access to the curriculum.
 The curriculum is designed to ensure the inclusion of all pupils through our DNA elements of teaching and learning.
 Assessments and teacher observations including dyslexic screenings, non-verbal reasoning, and reading and spelling ages are used to identify pupils who may need specific interventions.
 Targeted interventions are provided for small groups in each class where appropriate.
 These interventions are designed to be short term.
 Intervention packages are bespoke and needs led.
 Their impact is measured regularly.
-Interventions include but are not Teachers plan specifically to meet pupil's SEN. The DNA elements of teaching and learning is designed to enable access for all.
+Interventions include but are not limited to:- Literacy: reading, spelling, writing, handwriting, phonics (including RWI catch up Teachers plan specifically to meet pupil's SEN. The DNA elements of teaching and learning is designed to enable access for all.
 Occasionally individual provision may need to be implemented to enable this in the form of scaffolding through resource and adult support.
 In exceptional circumstances a pupil can be dis applied from some subjects of the primary curriculum or testing procedures; strict guidelines must be followed to achieve this.
-Targeted interventions are provided for
+Targeted interventions are provided for individuals.
+These interventions are designed to be short term, bespoke, needs lead and their impact is measured